-This zoledronic acid is administered intravenously once per year.
+Zoledronic acid, also known as Reclast, is a bisphosphonate administered intravenously once per year.

-Newer bone-building drugs include Teriparatide (Forteo), Abaloparatide (Tymlos), and Romosozumab (Evenity).
+Newer osteoporosis drugs include Teriparatide (Forteo), Abaloparatide (Tymlos), and Romosozumab (Evenity).

 We’re always keeping an eye out on emerging research and the latest clinical studies.
 Subscribe to our weekly Elektra Digest for the latest, science-based info direct to your inbox.
 Something work well for you that’s not listed here?
 We want to hear it!
 Shoot us a note at [email protected] (We’re human, promise.)